hybridgroup/gophercon-2017/airlock/tinytile/README.md

 - Connect pin 7 on the TinyTILE to pin 16 on the left side of the breadboard.

-- Connect a second button to the breadboard so one side connects to pins 19 and 21 on one side of the gap, and connects to pins 19 and 21 on the other side of the gap.
+- Connect the touch sensor to the breadboard so one side connects to pins 19 and 21 on one side of the gap, and connects to pins 19 and 21 on the other side of the gap.

 - Connect a red jumper cable from the power rail (+) on the breadboard to pin 19 on the breadboard.